Pictionary (video game)

-Pictionary, taglined The Game of Video Quick Draw, is a video board game developed by Software Creations and published by LJN for the Nintendo Entertainment System.
+Pictionary: The Game of Video Quick Draw is a video board game developed by Software Creations and published by LJN for the Nintendo Entertainment System.
 It is based on the board game of the same name.
 Players may play in up to four teams of unlimited players.

-The game is notorious for its uncharacteristically enthusiastic soundtrack, and has received a lot of retrospective accolades for how intricately and professionally done the game's six songs are.
+The game has been noted in retrospect for its uncharacteristically enthusiastic soundtrack composed by Tim Follin, which was considered both high quality and unusual for a game of its type.

-Modes of play

-There are two modes of play: "Regular Game" and "Alternative Game".

-Regular game mode

-In "Regular Game" mode, you can either play in teams, or against the CPU.
-If you play against the CPU, or if you play with only two people, then the game is played by completing a series of minigames, every point scored revealing a part of a picture, and after the minigame is over, you must guess what the picture is, based on the amount you've been able to reveal.

-If you're successful in guessing what the picture is, then you can "roll" a virtual die, to decide how many spaces you may move along the "board".
-The first person to reach the end of the board wins the game.
+Gameplay

+The game can be played by either solo players, against the CPU, or in teams; correctly identifying drawings allows the player to roll a die to advance spaces on a game board.

-If you play in teams of two or more, then a "designated drawer" is chosen, and instead of the computer drawing a picture, you yourself draw a picture of something the computer has pre-decided upon (for example, 'snowmobile') using the controller, and if it is correctly guessed, the user must use the honor system to tell the game whether or not the answer was guessed correctly.
+If played against the CPU or with two players, the game utilizes predetermined drawings, and timed minigames are played to reveal segments of the drawing.
+If played in teams of two or more, then a "designated drawer" is chosen, which draws an image of a randomly-selected subject using the controller for their partner to guess.
+If it is correctly guessed, the user must use the honor system to tell the game whether or not the answer was guessed correctly.

-If your team guesses correctly, you may roll the virtual die, and proceed that number of spaces down the board.
-Whoever reaches the finish space first wins the game.

-Alternative game mode

-Alternative Game Mode is played much the same way as "Regular Game Mode", except instead of the Computer supplying an answer, the designated drawer does so himself, and both teams may guess instead of just the drawer's team.
-At the end of a round, the game asks which team was successful in guessing, and you may choose "Nobody did", Team 1, Team 2, Team 3, or Team 4.
+When played in the "Alternate" mode, the designated drawer provides a subject of their own, and both teams may guess instead of just the drawer's team.
+At the end of a round, the game asks which team was successful in guessing, or if no one guessed correctly at all.
 If no one wins, then play moves on to the other team's designated drawer, and a new round begins.
-If a team guesses correctly, they may roll the virtual die, and proceed down the board.
-The first team to reach the end of the board is declared the winner.
+If a team guesses correctly, they may roll the virtual die and proceed down the board.